Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On motives, their weights, and various (complexes of) Chow groups

 In this section we study several motivic categories, Chow weight structures for them, and certain (complexes of) Chow groups.

 In \S\ref{smotnot} we recall some basics on Voevodsky motives with coefficients in a $\zop$-algebra $R$ and introduce some notation.

-In \S\ref{swchow} we introduce and study in detail the Chow weight structures on various versions of $\dmgmr$.
+In \S\ref{swchow} we introduce and study in detail Chow weight structures on various versions of $\dmger$.

 In \S\ref{stestf} we associate to extensions of $k$ and complexes of Chow motives the homology of complexes consisting of their Chow groups (of fixed dimension and "highness").
-We prove several properties of these homology theories (and of motivic homology).
-Most of these statements seem to be standard; yet to establish a relation between the corresponding homology over $K/k$ with that over its residue field, we invoke certain splitting results from \cite{bger} and \cite{bgern}.
+We prove several properties of these homology theories (and of motivic homology); however, most of them appear to be standard.